microsoft/vscode-gradle/CONTRIBUTING.md

 Running the build for the first time can take a bit of time, but subsequent builds should be fast.

+## Debugging Gradle plugin

+The extension uses a Gradle plugin (`com.microsoft.gradle.GradlePlugin`) to get a lot of information from your project's Gradle build.
+If you want to debug the Gradle plugin, you can follow these steps:

+1. Run vscode launch configuration `Debug Extension & Gradle Plugin`
+2. Run vscode launch configuration `Attach to Gradle Plugin`

 ## Development Workflow

 Open the root of the project in VS Code.